From Spotlight: Your Home’s First Impression. Is It a Good One?

 If you have an older home with decorative features, such as dog-toothing, you might have brick that should be preserved in its natural state.

-"Old brick was handmade in a kiln, and some has a harder surface.
-It weathers better and was used on the face of buildings because it's more impervious," says preservation architect Ashley Robbins Wilson, who has led preservation of historic sites for the National Trust for Historic Preservation.
+"Old brick was handmade in a kiln, and some . . . has a harder surface.
+It weathers better, and was used on the face of buildings because it's more impervious," says architect Ashley Wilson with the National Trust for Historic Preservation.

 Since today's bricks are machine-made, these handmade varieties are worth preserving.
-Paint will only destroy their historic value and, if done incorrectly, could result in structural damage to your home.
+Paint will only destroy their historic value and if applied incorrectly, could damage your home’s structure.

 #5 You Can't Easily Go Back to Unpainted

-The time and money it takes (plus the risk to the brick's integrity) to remove existing paint makes it a challenging task.
-Power-washing or sandblasting can damage the brick, so it all has to be painstakingly stripped away using chemicals.
+The time and money needed to remove existing paint (plus the risk to the brick's integrity) makes it a very challenging task.
+Power-washing or sandblasting can damage the brick, so the paint has to be painstakingly stripped away using chemicals.

-Technically, this is a chore you could do yourself, but do you really want to get to know every square inch of your entire house's exterior?
-Even if it's little?
+Technically, you could do this chore yourself, but do you really want to get to know every square inch of your entire house's exterior?
+Even if your home’s a little one?

 As comedian Steven Wright used to joke, "It's a small world, but I wouldn't want to paint it."